 Benefits: Cooperation with the community, welfare organisations through exhibitions and performances, collaboration with French-speaking schools whilst improving language skills.
 Also, this club has various academic benefits: Academic Writing, Reading, Creative Writing, Cooking”

 Benefits: Programming / constructive projects are encouraged.
-Such projects should be accompanied by a 3–5 page problem statement, documentation and conclusions from the project.
 This way, students gain both practical and theoretical knowledge combining social and computer sciences in order to become well-rounded, critical thinking individuals.

 Speech and Debate (a student-led club)

 You find excitement in challenges, speak clearly, think quickly, can clarify arguments and provide examples?
 You can give a persuasive speech, and

 maintain a professional tone and body language?
 Then wait no more and join our students , and discuss various topics.
 Speech and debate is a life-changing activity that prepares students for universities, careers, and the future.
 Debates enable you to advance your public speaking and critical thinking skills, and perform gracefully under pressure.